polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 2. Contribute to IBC Solidity standards
 3. Help build Polymer developer tooling

-Dive deeper into the quests in the `\quests` directory
+Dive deeper into each of these in the [Quest](https://github.com/polymerdevs/PIT-Phase-1/tree/main/quests) directory.

 NOTE: Solutions that are effective for broader community engagement will be scored highly.